athackst/jekyll-collection-pages/demo/_docs/configuration-guide.md

 - Type: `String`
 - Required: ✔
 - Description: Path template relative to the site source.
-It must contain exactly one `:field` placeholder (replaced with the slugified field value) and one `:num` placeholder (replaced with the page number).
-When you omit placeholders in a directory-style path, the plugin automatically appends them as `<path>/:field/page:num/index.html`.
-When you provide a filename (ends in `.html`/`.htm`), you must include both placeholders yourself.
-Leading/trailing slashes are stripped either way.
+It can also include a `:field` and a `:num` placeholder which are appended to the path if they are ommitted `:field/page:num/index.html` (recommended).
+    - `:field`: This placeholder is for the value of the field for the page.
+    - `:num`: This placeholder is for the page number of the pagination.

 Rules enforced by the generator:

-- `:field` must appear before `:num`, and they cannot be in the same path segment.
+- When `:num` is present it must appear after `:field`, and the two placeholders cannot live in the same segment.
-- Paths ending in `.html`/`.htm` must include both placeholders already.
+- Paths ending in `.html`/`.htm` must include the required placeholders explicitly.
-- Leaving `path` blank defaults to `<collection>/:field/page:num/index.html`.
+- Leaving `path` blank defaults to `<collection>/:field/index.html` (or `<collection>/:field/page:num/index.html` when paginated).

 ### `layout`